Jump to:

 Acute on chronic: acute exacerbation with prior chronic SCFE

 Differential diagnosis in young patients with hip or knee pain is broad, including infectious, inflammatory, or rheumatologic causes, thus it is imperative to perform a detailed medical history and physical examination.
-Clinicians should have SCFE at the top of their differential diagnosis in any patient with impaired gait and inability to bear weight, recent growth spurt, pain with physical activity or any predisposing factors such as obesity or systemic disease.
-Patients whose initial symptoms comprise knee or thigh pain without the classic hip pain, have a greater chance of having their diagnosis missed leading to a delay in treatment and a worse prognosis.
+Clinicians should have SCFE at the top of their differential diagnosis in any patient with impaired gait and inability to bear weight, recent growth spurt, pain with physical activity or predisposing factors such as obesity or systemic disease.
+Patients whose initial symptoms comprise of knee or thigh pain without the classic hip pain, have a greater chance of having their diagnosis missed leading to a delay in treatment and a worse prognosis.

 • Femoral fracture